data-preservation-programs/singularity/docs/en/cli-reference/run/dataset-worker.md

-   --enable-dag          Enable dag generation of datasets that maintains the directory structure of datasets (default: true) --exit-on-complete    Exit the worker when there is no more work to do (default: false) --exit-on-error       Exit the worker when there is any error (default: false) --min-interval value  How often to scan storages (minimum) (default: 5s) --max-interval value  How often to scan storages (maximum) (default: 2m40s) --help, -h            show help
+   --enable-dag          Enable dag generation of datasets that maintains the directory structure of datasets (default: true) --exit-on-complete    Exit the worker when there is no more work to do (default: false) --exit-on-error       Exit the worker when there is any error (default: false) --min-interval value  How often to check for new jobs (minimum) (default: 5s) --max-interval value  How often to scan storages (maximum) (default: 2m40s) --help, -h            show help
 ```